Tuition Rates and resources for Military and Dependents

 Federal Student Aid (FAFSA): Complete the Free Application for Federal Student Aid (FAFSA) to determine your eligibility for additional federal aid resources.
 Click here to apply now.

 MyCAA PROGRAM: MyCAA is a career development and employment assistance program sponsored by the Department of Defense.
-MyCAA provides up to $4,000 of financial assistance to eligible military spouses who are pursuing a license, certification or Associate degree in a portable career field.
+MyCAA provides financial assistance to eligible military spouses who are pursuing a license, certification or associate degree in a portable career field.
 Student must notify the Registrar's Office when planning to utilize the MyCAA program.
-Phone 580-581-2238 Email at firstname.lastname@example.org Click here to Register.
+Phone 580-581-2238 Email at email@example.com Click here to Register.

-National Military Family Association Military Spouse Scholarships: NMFA awards an average of $500 for career funding and $1000 for degrees.
-Up to $2500 is available for clinical supervision towards licensure in the mental health profession.
+National Military Family Association Military Spouse Scholarships: NMFA awards career funding for degrees.
 Click here to apply.